top of page

 What does European freedom of movement mean?

-Freedom of movement is a fundamental European right that applies to all Europeans.
-The freedoms resulting from the European treaties allow EU citizens visa-free entry and a permit-free stay, which is in principle unlimited in time (Art.
-21 TFEU).
-The only prerequisite for this (from a stay of three months) is the existence of health insurance and a means of subsistence (Art.
-7 I EU Directive).
+Freedom of movement is a fundamental European right that applies to every European.
+The freedoms resulting from the European treaties allow EU citizens visa-free entry and residence without the need for a permit, which is essentially unlimited in time (Article 21 TFEU).
+The prerequisite for this (for stays of three months or more) is health insurance and a secure livelihood (Article 7(1) of the EU Directive).

 When are EU citizens entitled to freedom of movement?

-• EU citizen is looking for a job,
+• EU citizen looking for a job,

 • EU citizens are self-employed or provide services,